jet/Microservice-Edge-Testing-Example/overview.md

 solution.

-The blog post states: __*The provider microservice edge should ship along with an intelligent fake that expresses the provider’s behaviors.
+The blog post states: __*The provider microservice edge should ship along with an intelligent fake that expresses the providerâ€™s behaviors.
 The consumer microservice should use that fake to exercise its non-vanilla interactions with the provider.*__